-Whether you're visiting Barcelona in northwestern Spain or traveling to the southern coastal city of Gibraltar, April is a great time to plan a vacation to Spain, though the weather and events vary by region.
+Whether you're visiting Barcelona in northeastern Spain or traveling to the sunny Canary Islands, April is a great time to plan a vacation to Spain, though the weather and events vary by region.

-Along with warmer weather—and despite a few spring showers—you can also expect cities across the country will take the opportunity to host a variety of seasonal events, festivals, and parties including the week-long Semana Santa and Easter celebrations (April 1, 2018).
+Along with warmer weather—and despite a few spring showers—you can also expect cities across the country will take the opportunity to host a variety of seasonal events, festivals, and parties including the week-long Semana Santa and Easter celebrations.